-Notwithstanding recent reprehensible punishment killings and beatings, the sustained observance of the ceasefires reflects a commitment by the paramilitary organizations to the peace process.
-The existence of the ceasefires should not be devalued.
-It is a significant factor which must be given due weight in assessing the commitment of the paramilitaries to "work constructively to achieve" the removal of weapons from the political process.
+Notwithstanding recent reprehensible punishment killings and beatings, the sustained observance of the ceasefires (DELETE: REFLECTS A COMMITMENT BY THE PARAMILITARY ORGANIZATIONS TO THE PEACE PROCESS) should not be devalued.
+It is a significant factor which must be given due weight in assessing the commitment of the paramilitaries to "work constructively to achieve" FULL AND VERIFIABLE DECOMMISSIONING.

-Since the cease-fires the political debate has focused largely on the differences that have prevented the commencement of all party negotiations intended to achieve an agreed political settlement.
+Since the ceasefires the political debate has focused largely on the differences that have prevented the commencement of all-party negotiations intended to achieve an agreed political settlement.
 This circumstance has obscured the widespread agreement that exists - so widespread, in fact, that it tends to be taken for granted.
+Indeed, MEMBERS OF BOTH TRADITIONS MAY BE LESS FAR APART ON THE RESOLUTION OF THEIR DIFFERENCES THAN THEY BELIEVE.